-I’d been doing admin most of the morning, attempting to organise my impossibly large pile of work into a coherent and useful list.
-It was such a mess I had to engage the help of the AI to scan through all my hardware to find my files (Specifically, Anthropic’s Claude Code Terminal).
+I’d been doing admin most of the morning, attempting to organise my chaotically scattered body of work into a coherent and useful list.
+It was such a mess I had to engage the help of the AI to scan through all my files across my laptop and cloud to find my files (Specifically, Anthropic’s Claude Code Terminal).
 Be organised people, do as I say, not as I do… erm, did.

-Seriously, you might think, right now, that there is no way you’re going to produce a list of writing or artistic work so long that you cannot keep track of it all.
+Seriously, you might think, right now, there’s no way you’re going to produce a list of writing or artistic work so long that you cannot keep track of it all.
 You might think, What is the point?
 It’s just an additional administrative burden.

 All it takes is a simple spreadsheet.
 You don’t even have to make the spreadsheet.
 Just copy this Google template of my writing inventory spreadsheet… Here.
 That link will enable you to save a blank version of the exact tracker I use.
 It is editable, so feel free to save your own version and edit it to the way you prefer to work.